petermattia/petermattia/_posts/2024-02-18-boring-batteries.markdown

 1. Incorporate Boring Batteries, Inc. Mission: Make Batteries Boring Again, just like alkaline batteries or silicon solar cells.
 2. Pick a chemistry.
 Main criteria: Minimal supply chain concerns and good-enough performance.
 LFP would have been the only option a year ago, but sodium-ion would also have to be on the table today.
 Pick a maximum of one.
 3. Pick a form factor.
 Main criteria: Lowest-cost to make and good-enough performance.
 Probably prismatic, solely since that's what large Chinese battery manufacturers have converged on.
 Possibly cylindrical.
 Probably not pouch.
 4. Lock a cell design.
-I would reverse engineer the top 5 cells of the chemistry<>form factor combo that was selected above (e.g., prismatic LFP).
+I would reverse engineer the top 5 cells of the chemistry<>form factor combination that was selected above (e.g., prismatic LFP).
 5. Pick a location.
 Somewhere in the [Battery Belt](https://www.axios.com/2022/08/17/electric-cars-vehicles-batteries-battery-belt-biden) seems right.
 I love California, but fire anyone who proposes production there.
 6. Build two identical 1 GWh lines next to each other: one for process development and one for production.
 7. Buy the production line equipment.
-Today, you can buy everything you need for a line from China.
-Something like [this](https://www.battery-equipments.com/1gwh-ev-car-battery-lfp-nmc-lto-30ah-50ah-100ah-200ah-prismatic-cell-aluminium-case-cell-production-line_p1323.html)
+Today, you can buy everything you need for a line from China, e.g. [this](https://www.battery-equipments.com/1gwh-ev-car-battery-lfp-nmc-lto-30ah-50ah-100ah-200ah-prismatic-cell-aluminium-case-cell-production-line_p1323.html).
 8. Hire an A+ production team.
 Past battery production experience would be awesome, but if not then look for people from the semiconductor industry or similar.
 Start a strong battery quality team.
 9. Hire a small R&D team.
 Only a few R&D efforts are allowed: abuse testing, simple reliability and echem testing, fleet analytics, and an electrolyte team (since the electrolyte can have an outsize effect on cell lifetime).
 10. Find a beachhead market.
 Not EVs yet.
 Maybe [golf carts](https://www.epochbatteries.com/collections/lithium-golf-cart-batteries)?